wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-capture-image-windows-server.md

 	![Run Sysprep](./media/virtual-machines-capture-image-windows-server/SysprepGeneral.png)

-7. Sysprep shuts down the virtual machine, which changes the status of the virtual machine in the Azure Management Portal to **Stopped**.
+7. Sysprep shuts down the virtual machine, which changes the status of the virtual machine in the Azure Classic Management Portal to **Stopped**.

-8. In the Azure Management Portal, click **Virtual Machines** and select the virtual machine you want to capture.
+8. In the Azure Classic Management Portal, click **Virtual Machines** and select the virtual machine you want to capture.

 9. On the command bar, click **Capture**.